WRMI: Programming

 WRMI relays several international news stations including Radio Ukraine International, Radio Slovakia International, Radio Tirana, Radio France International, Famagusta Gazette Radio, Radio Prague, the Italian Broadcasting Corporation, NHK World Radio Japan, Radio Taiwan International, and Radiodifusión Argentina al Exterior, all of which, except for the last, would otherwise be difficult to receive in the Western Hemisphere.
 It also features headline news stories from the Voice of America, several religious programs (particularly those of Brother Stair and Ching Hai), as well as original and syndicated programs.
 According to its 1996 station record from the Federal Communications Commission, WRMI's broadcast target zones were the Caribbean, Central America and South America.
 In particular, much of its programming was targeted towards Cuba.
 With the addition of the former WYFR transmitters, WRMI had 14 transmitters with 23 antennas targeting many zones worldwide in 2016.
 Its broadcasts are also easily received in the United States and Canada.
 WRMI airs programs in English, Spanish, French, Portuguese, Italian, Ukrainian, Russian and Slovak.
 Since March 2022, WRMI has targeted daily native language programming to Ukraine and Russia regarding the on-going Russian invasion of Ukraine.

+WRMI was nominated for "Most Popular Radio International Radio Station for 2024" by the Club de Diexistas sin Fronteras (DXers Without Borders Club), a club with a primarily Spanish and Portuguese speaking audience; the station finished in third place to Radio Taiwan International's Spanish service, with Dino Bloise winning the "Best (Male) Presenter" award from the same club.

 WRMI Legends

 In November 2022, WRMI added an evening block of personality oldies programming that had previously been aired on WTWW in Lebanon, Tennessee.
 The block, branded as "WRMI Legends," was forced off WTWW when that station shut down due to a number of factors earlier that month.
 WRMI Legends has operated on the 5050 kHz frequency, vacated by WWRB following the January 2022 death of its owner, since February 2023.
 WRMI Legends, like WTWW before it, largely targets a North American and European audience of DXers and Amateur Radio enthusiasts.
+The WRMI Legends programming block also carries “Ria’s Ham Shack,” an amateur radio focused talk show hosted by Ria Jairam, N2RJ, Sundays at 8PM Central.
+Jairam’s show was previously broadcast on Saturdays on WTWW.

+WRMI Legends founder Ted Randall died May 11, 2025.
+His widow indicated that the service would continue.